EarlGlynn/CharacterCount/README.md

    * Delphi-Windows.
 Delphi source code used with Embarcadero RAD Studio.

    * Command-line.
-Extremely old C source code that still works.
+Old C source code that still works in Windows or Linux.

 The base directory contains Windows executable programs from the source code in the directories above.